MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 The website was deployed to GitHub pages.
 The steps to deploy are as follows:

-1. In the GitHub repository, navigate to the Settings tab
+1. In the GitHub repository, navigate to the Settings tab.

-2. From the source section drop-down menu, select the Master Branch
+2. From the source section drop-down menu, select the Master Branch.

 3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.